The decision to attend college may be one of the most important ones you'll ever make. Don't worry—we're here to make it easy.

 Students who have already attended a community college or other post-secondary school are admitted based on the same admission standards required of all applicants.
 Transfer students who have earned 25 or more semester credits before applying to Andrews are evaluated on the basis of their cumulative college GPA and not their secondary-school GPA.

-A transfer student who does not meet admission standards may apply.
+A transfer student who does not meet admission standards may apply before July 15 (for fall semester) and by November 15 (for spring semester).
 The student’s application materials will be reviewed by the Undergraduate Admissions Committee using recommendations from the academic dean of the college or school in which admission is sought.
 After the review, the student will receive a letter outlining the conditions for admission or indicating that admission has been denied.

 Transfer of Credits